jensbambauer/seriale/site/content/_program.md

                       length: 2
                       datetime: 2020-07-05
                       time: 11:00 | 11:00am CET
-                      details: India has become a major player in the web series world in the past three years.
-In this lecture, Joël Bassaget takes a closer look at the web series market in India and why it’s becoming more recognised internationally.
+                      details: In this lecture, Joël Bassaget takes a closer look at the web series market in India.
                       speaker:
                         - name: Joël Bassaget
                     - title: Back to the Future...